gopro/labs/docs/control/proxies/README.md

         }
 </style>

 Decoding 4K and 5K HEVC Video can be very demanding on video tools.
 To speed up the editing workflow, a common solution is to transcode high resolution files into proxies.
-With this Labs extension enabled, the camera automatically produces Adobe Premiere Pro™ style proxy files, saving you the time consuming transcoding step.
+With this Labs extension enabled, the camera automatically produces Adobe Premiere Pro™ or DaVinci style proxy files, saving you the time consuming transcoding step.
 Normally a camera will encode a LRV (Low Res Video) for every MP4 using this standard directory structure:<br>
 <pre>   DCIM/100GOPRO/GX013784.MP4
    DCIM/100GOPRO/GL013784.LRV
    DCIM/100GOPRO/GX013785.MP4
    DCIM/100GOPRO/GL013785.LRV</pre>
+When Proxies are enabled, the LRV files will be created with names that are ready for the NLE use, greatly speeding up professional workflows.
+The new folder structure is:<br>
 <div id="prem">
-When Proxies are enabled, the LRV files will be created with names that are ready for Premiere Pro's <b>Attach Proxies</b> function, greatly speeding up professional workflows.
-The new folder structure is:<br>
 <pre>   DCIM/100GOPRO/GX013784.MP4
    DCIM/100GOPRO/GX013785.MP4
    DCIM/100GOPRO/Proxies/GX013784_Proxy.MP4
    DCIM/100GOPRO/Proxies/GX013785_Proxy.MP4</pre>
 </div>
 <div id="davi">
-When Proxies are enabled, the LRV files will be created with names that are ready for DaVinci Resolve, greatly speeding up professional workflows.
-The new folder structure is:<br>
 <pre>   DCIM/100GOPRO/GX013784.MP4
    DCIM/100GOPRO/GX013785.MP4
    DCIM/100GOPRO/Proxy/GX013784.MP4